wur-bioinformatics/introduction-to-bioinformatics/week3.md

 :::

 Rooting a tree is polarising it, making a distinction in what are old and younger nodes.
-When a tree is properly rooted, usually with an outgroup reference taxon outside the group of interest, it is therefore directed in terms of ancestry and clades can be inferred (see {numref}`rooted_trees`; Note that unrooted trees, which are non-polarised, in principle do not contain clades but "clans").
+When a tree is properly rooted, usually with an outgroup reference taxon outside the group of interest, it is directed in terms of ancestry and clades can be inferred (see {numref}`rooted_trees`); Note that unrooted trees, which are non-polarised, in principle do not contain clades but "clans").
 In the example in {numref}`rooted_trees` we see that the rooted version of the bird phylogenetic tree seems to contain one extra brown bird.
 External evidence (which is not shown in the Figure, only the vertical branch on top leading to the outgroup) was apparently convincing in placing the root between the yellow and brown birds.
 Thus, a new, internally-placed, brown bird is inferred as MRCA, to which the outgroup branch can attach.